 I don't mention soy to disparage it.
 While I know soy has its detractors, I'll point out that at least one study noted that while both soy and whey produced similar gains in muscle mass, soy appeared better at maintaining antioxidant levels.

 What Are The Sweeteners?

-From the ingredients list above, it looks like the sweeteners in the bar may come primarily from the following ingredients, which I list in order, as they appear on the label:
+From the ingredients listed above, it looks like the sweeteners in the bar may come primarily from the following ingredients, which I list in order as they appear on the label:

 - Corn syrup

 - Natural flavors (maybe.
 It depends on what these are)

 The company may have been listening to criticisms by me and others because the protein bar has been reformulated (sort of).
 Basically, they decreased the size of the bar from 88 grams to 46 grams (less than 2 oz).
 Reducing the size of the bar effectively cuts in half the fat, saturated fat etc that it has.
 Here is the new Nutrition Facts Label

 What Does The New Fit Crunch Nutrition Facts Label Tell Us?

 The daily values tell us if a food is high or low in key nutrients.
 If you see 5% or less, it means it's low in nutrients.
 If you see 20% or more, it means it's high in that nutrient.
 From the Nutrition Facts label, we can see that this smaller version of the Fit Crunch Bar is:

 Still calorie dense with 190 calories in less than 2 oz (46 grams)